 For government-wide and fund statements, for arrangements in which the City is the lessor, a lease receivable and a deferred inflow of resources is recognized at the commencement of the lease term.
 The lease receivable is measured at the present value of the lease payments expected to be received during the lease term.
 The deferred inflows of resources should be measured at the value of the lease receivable plus any payments received at or before the commencement of the lease term that relates to future periods.
-At the beginning of the year, the City's lease receivable assets and deferred inflows of resources were restated for governmental funds and activities in the amount of \$3,610,674.
+At the end of the year, the City's lease receivable for governmental activities was \$4,117,382.
+The City's deferred inflow of resources at the end of the year for governmental funds was \$4,042,018.